 — Pop-Tarts (@PopTartsUS) May 12, 2020

-KFC UK’s Twitter feed is fun, witty and full of humour.
+KFC UK’s Twitter feed is fun, witty, and full of humor.
 They share relatable content through memes and videos and also have the best replies to their comments.

 This one specifically caught our eye because KFC very smoothly tells its audience to reach out to their customer support on Twitter, should they have an issue with their order.